 onBackPressed()to handle Back navigation and finish the activity, update your implementation to call through to

 super.onBackPressed()instead of finishing.
 Calling

 super.onBackPressed()moves the activity and its task to the background when appropriate and provides a more consistent navigation experience for users across apps.

 Background and foreground tasks

-Consider for example, the following task flow for a current task (Task A) that has three activities in its stack, including two under the current activity:
+Consider the following task flow for current Task A that has three activities in its stack, including two under the current activity: